-This site exists to make Parkinson’s easier to understand in real life.
+This site exists to make Neurological Movement Disorders easier to understand in real-life terms.

-Built for people living with Parkinson’s and for the families, friends, and caregivers who support them.
-It brings together medical science, lived experience, practical tools, and honest storytelling.
+Built for people living with conditions like Parkinson’s and related disorders, as well as the families, friends, and caregivers who support them, it brings together medical science, lived experience, practical tools, and honest storytelling.

-The goal is simple: clearer understanding, better conversations, and more confidence navigating what Parkinson’s brings.
+The goal is simple: clearer understanding, better conversations, and more confidence navigating what these conditions bring.

 If you’re here, you’re probably looking for clarity, not endless Google searches and certainly not fear-driven outcomes.

-Parkinson’s Disease is commonly described as a movement disorder.
-That description isn’t neccessarily wrong, but it doesn’t tell the whole story.
+Neurological movement disorders, including Parkinson’s Disease, Dystonia, Ataxia, and others, are often described simply as “movement disorders.”
+That description isn’t wrong, but it doesn’t tell the whole story.

 A Clear, Human Guide to Parkinson’s Disease